Gary Barlow: The X Factor

 On 7 May 2011, it was announced that Barlow was in advanced talks to replace Simon Cowell as a judge on The X Factor.
 He was officially confirmed as a judge on 30 May, alongside returning judge Louis Walsh and fellow new judges Tulisa and Kelly Rowland, who collectively replaced Cheryl Cole and Dannii Minogue.
 Barlow was given the "Boys" category for the live shows and mentored Marcus Collins to the final of The X Factor, where he became runner up.

 After a successful debut as a judge on The X Factor in 2011, ITV producers opened talks with Barlow to return for a second series and offered a substantial increase on his £1.5 million salary from the previous year.
 On 17 April 2012, it was announced that Barlow would return to The X Factor for a second year; he was the first judge to be announced to be returning.
 He was later joined by returning judges Walsh and Tulisa alongside new judge Nicole Scherzinger, who replaced Rowland after one series.
-For his second year as a mentor, he was given the Over 28s category, which featured both male and female artists over the age of 28.
-He became the only judge to have four acts in the finals after Christopher Maloney became the popular wildcard and the thirteenth finalist in the show.
-Barlow guided Maloney to the final of the show, becoming Barlow's second finalist in two consecutive years.
+For his second year as a mentor, he was given the Over 28s category, which featured both male and female contestants a.k.a mix gender over the age of 28.
+He became the only judge to have four contestants in the live shows after Christopher Maloney became the popular wildcard and the thirteenth contestant in the show.
+Barlow guided Maloney to the final of the show, becoming Barlow's second contestant in two consecutive years.